tbuckley/evals-pwa/README.md

 Once you select it, you will then be prompted (ha) to add API keys (or other required env variables) before continuing.
 These will be saved in your browser's local storage across sessions.
 You can edit them from the settings icon in the top-right.

 If you run tests and they are taking a while, feel free to navigate elsewhere -- a notification will be shown when your tests are complete.
+When you run tests, it will check if config.yaml has changed on disk and prompt you to use the updated one if so.

 ```yaml
 description: A description